codio-content/MySQL-Creating_databases_and_inserting_data/.guides/content/Character-sets-28f5.md

 For example, the english language has its own character set consisting of lowercase and uppercase vowels and consonants, arabic numbers from 0 to 9 and some symbols like the ones on your keyboard.

-Latin characters for example, often include vowels with a stress such as _á_, _é_ and so on.
+Latin characters for example, often include vowels with an accent such as á, é and so on.

 ### Configuring database character sets